-The designated employee will advise the campus director if discontinuance of medication to a minor student is appropriate and assist in informing the parent.
+The designated employee will advise the principal if discontinuance of medication to a minor student is appropriate and assist in informing the parent.
 Legitimate reasons for discontinuing administration of medication include, but are not limited to the following:

-- A legitimate lack of space or facility to adequately store specific medication; - Lack of cooperation by the minor student, parent and/or prescribing doctor and Tulsa Tech; - An unexpected and/or adverse medical reaction to the medication at school, i.e., mood change, allergic reaction, etc., considered to be harmful to the health and sell-being of the minor student; - Any apparent change in the medication's appearance, odor, or other characteristics that raise reasonable doubts about the quality of the medication; and - The medication expiration date has passed.
+- A legitimate lack of space or facility to adequately store specific medication; - Lack of cooperation by the minor student, parent and/or prescribing doctor; - An unexpected and/or adverse medical reaction to the medication at technology center, i.e., mood change, allergic reaction, etc., considered to be harmful to the health and well-being of the minor student; - Any apparent change in the medication's appearance, odor, or other characteristics that raise reasonable doubts about the quality of the medication; and

+The medication expiration date has passed.